-Toyota recommends installing the child restraint system on the rear seat.
+The child restraint system should be installed on the rear seat.
 According to accident statistics, the child is safer when properly restrained in the rear seat than in the front seat.

 • Never put a rear-facing child restraint system on the front seat.
 In the event of an accident, the force of the rapid inflation of the airbag can cause death or serious injury if a rear-facing child restraint system is put on the front seat.